 But Montreal had no magic left in this round, shut out in 9 of the first 12 periods of this series to fall into a three-games-to-one hole that proved to be too much after rallies from 3-1 and 3-2 deficits in the previous two series.

 "It's tough when you put things together and make things happen and end up coming up short," defenseman Hal Gill said.

 Philadelphia used the workmanlike effort that has come to characterize this team to earn the Prince of Wales Trophy -- which Richards did pick up following the post-game presentation -- as well as the right to chase its first title since the Broad Street Bullies claimed Lord Stanley's chalice in 1975.

-"Relentless -- that's our slogan coming into the season and we're living up to it right now," said forward Jeff Carter
+"Relentless -- that's our slogan coming into the season and we're living up to it right now," said forward Jeff Carter, who scored twice.

 "This city loves hockey, loves winners.
 They'll stick behind you through thick and thin and we're happy we can do this for the fans here."